 At Henrich Dental, we’re committed to helping our patients get the restorative sleep they need to function at their best every day.
 We can help address issues like sleep apnea and snoring, which can disrupt your sleep and affect your overall health.
 Doctor Henrich commonly asks about your routines and sleep habits to help pinpoint the reason for sleep deprivation; he may ask questions like:

-• When do you go to bed, and when do you get up every day, including on the weekends?
+- When do you go to bed, and when do you get up every day, including on the weekends?

-• What time do you start working?
+- What time do you start working?

-• Is sleep refreshing, or is it challenging to wake up in the morning?
+- Is sleep refreshing, or is it challenging to wake up in the morning?

-• Do you frequently awaken during the night?
+- Do you frequently awaken during the night?

-• How often do you nap during the day?
+- How often do you nap during the day?

 Using this data, Dr. Henrich might suggest a sleep test to help identify the cause of sleep problems.
 We do not offer sleep tests, but we work closely with sleep apnea specialists who offer this service.

 Our team of experienced dental professionals will work with you to create a personalized treatment plan that addresses your unique needs and helps you achieve the restful, restorative sleep you deserve.
-Treatment includes:

 Nasal spray

 Dr. Henrich may advise you to use a steroid nasal spray before bed to treat minor kinds of snoring brought on by swelling of the nose’s lining.
 He might also recommend nasal strips or dental appliances.
+These treatments can help you breathe easier as you sleep.

 Oral appliances

-FAQs
+Sleep Disorder FAQs

 Excessive fatigue is the most noticeable symptom of sleep loss.
 Other indicators of inadequate sleep include:

-• Falling asleep while reading, working, or watching TV or a movie
+- Falling asleep while reading, working, or watching TV or a movie

-• Concentration, learning, or problem-solving challenges
+- Concentration, learning, or problem-solving challenges

-• Slow response times
+- Slow response times

-• Difficulty making decisions or remembering things
+- Difficulty making decisions or remembering things

-• Making more mistakes at work or school Behavioral issues in kids include heightened impulsivity, rage, or mood swings.
+- Making more mistakes at work or school.
+Behavioral issues in kids include heightened impulsivity, rage, or mood swings.

 Do older people have more issues with sleep?